warp1337/rosleapmotion/README.md

 ## FEATURES

-Currently, this ROS package supports one person (left and right arm), publishing raw camera images from the controller, basic visualization using Rviz and a pointcloud2 generated from [stereo_image_proc](http://wiki.ros.org/stereo_image_proc).
+Currently, this ROS package supports one person (left and right arm), publishing raw camera images from the controller, basic visualization using RViz and a pointcloud2 generated from [stereo_image_proc](http://wiki.ros.org/stereo_image_proc) node.

 There is also a filter node implementing a 2nd-order Butterworth lowpass filter that is used to filter the hand x, y, z coordinates coming from the Leap Controller via Human.msg.
 For more information refer to Julius O. Smith III, Intro to Digital Filters with Audio Applications.

 ## INSTALLATION

 **1.** You need to append the location of your LeapSDK to your environment variables.
+This step differs depending on where you saved the SDK.
 The LeapSDK folder should contain the following files: include/Leap.h, include/LeapMath.h, lib/x64/libLeap.so and lib/x86/libLeap.so.
-This step differs depending on where you saved the SDK.

 Example:

 ```bash
 export LEAP_SDK=~/lib/LeapSDK